garethmcintosh/smiteAutoAccept/README.md

 - Open CMD with admin priveledges and type cd + paste the script directory.
 - type 'pip install pyautogui' and wait for it to install.

-Step 4 - Download the zip file from this link https://github.com/gazza177/smiteAutoAccept
+Step 4 - Download the zip file from this link by clicking the 'clone or download' button then clicking 'download zip'. https://github.com/gazza177/smiteAutoAccept

 Step 5 - Extract all files to a folder of your own making.